-As we mentioned in our previous article, retail is an important aspect of tourism and vice versa.
+As we mentioned in our previous article, What is Retail Tourism, retail is an important aspect of tourism and vice versa.
 Once the tourist industry booms when Covid-19 subsides, travelers will like to shop and dine in the host country to have a real cultural feel.
 Shopping, in fact, is one of the motivating and decisive factors in selecting a destination to visit.

 While there are many souvenir shops that cater especially to travelers, the main stream retail industry of the host country can form collaborations with tour guides and tour companies to boost local retail.
 This involves a complete cycle where tour guides, operators or tour companies play an active role in bringing tourists to selected retail outlets.
 This understanding involves managing the various stages of this collaboration.
 For instance, retailers need to keep track of the following: